johndgiese/dotvim/README.md

 * ,2 lets you view the structure of your file
 * ,3 lets you see all the open buffers
 * ,4 lets you navigate the undo history (required vim 7.3)
+* ,5 runs your make program, which is file-type dependent (see below)
 * Searches (pressing / or ? in normal mode) now have \v prepended so that vim uses the verymagic mode (i.e. it uses normal python/perl regular expressions instead of its own version)
 * ,/ clears search highlighting
 * ,s (i.e. ,s) starts spell search